 It is one of the easiest and quickest ways to reinvigorate your life and get back to your roots a bit.
 Let’s face it man slept in pastures and on beaches for a damn long time and still managed to survive, I’m sure you’ll make it for a night.

-Start planning, I’ve recently been thinking what kind of MicroAdventure I want to take, especially now with the weather getting nicer, the beaches of Rhode Island might be a good place to start.
+Start planning, I’ve recently been think about what kind of MicroAdventure I want to take, especially now with the weather getting nicer, the beaches of Rhode Island might be a good place to start.

 So, grab a pack, toss in a sweatshirt, some power bars and a PB and J, and head out.
 I promise, you can grab some Starbucks on the way home, you made it!